jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 ## Conclusion
 RAIDZ is different from traditional RAID and often has worse storage efficiency than expected.
-Bigger volblocksizes offer better space efficiency and compression gains, but will also suffer from read and write amplification and create more fragmentation.
+You can get better space efficiency and compression gains with a larger volblocksize, but it will comes at the cost of read and write amplification and create higher fragmentation.
-Also, keep in mind that all these variants will only write as fast as the slowest disk in the pool.
+Remember that all these variants will only write as fast as the slowest disk in the pool.
 Mirrors have a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.
-Use mirrors for Zvol and RAIDZ for huge, sequential files.
+**Use NVMe (or at least SSD) mirrors for Zvols**
+**Use  RAIDZ for huge, sequentially written and read files in datasets**